 Talks began in June 2019, and continue with DEFRA officials to this day.
 For reportable RTAs involving cats to be as successful as it possibly can be, it was agreed there first needs to be a mechanism in place to ensure cats are identifiable.
-For this reason, the government are first introducing the mandatory microchipping of cats with intent to revisit RTAs with us following.
+For this reason, the government is first introducing the mandatory microchipping of cats with intent to revisit RTAs with us following it's roll out.

 Our main focus has, and always will be, ensuring it becomes illegal to leave the scene of a collision involving a cat in the UK, and CatsMatter are focused and determined to see legislation in place.

 The #CatsMatter campaign appeared at the Welsh Assembly after being invited by AMs following a successful campaign aiming to make it mandatory that Welsh council’s scan cats found and notify the owners.
 CatsMatter ensured the remaining 7 councils in Wales, who did not have a scanning policy in place, all began scanning domestic pets collected.
 Our long battle resulted in Wales becoming the first all-scanning nation in the world!
 We have also contributed to the Code of Practice for the Welfare of Cats.